 - Associate Professor, Psychology

-Kimberly A. Rapoza , PhD is an Associate Professor of Psychology in the School of Social and Behavioral Sciences at Mercy College.
+Kimberly A. Rapoza , PhD is an Associate Professor of Psychology in the School of Social and Behavioral Sciences at Mercy University.
 She has a steady stream of authoring or co-authoring peer-reviewed articles, edited chapters, and presentations on family violence and health.
-As a PI on institutional grants, she directs the Ronald E. McNair program at the college, supported by a renewed grant from the U.S. Department of Education, and pursued her research on childhood maltreatment and health, under an NIH-RIMI subproject, and multiple NIH-EARDA awards.
+As a PI on institutional grants, she directs the Ronald E. McNair program at the University, supported by a renewed grant from the U.S. Department of Education, and pursued her research on childhood maltreatment and health, under an NIH-RIMI subproject, and multiple NIH-EARDA awards.
 Her most current research is funded by NIDILRR and she seeks to understand, with her two co-PIs, how patient-provider discordance alters the health and healthcare experience of teens with Lupus.
 She has been active in professional associations, including the American Psychological Association and Association of Psychological Sciences.

 Ph.D. in Psychology/Human Development